5 Nutrients To Support Autoimmune Disease

 Omega 3 fatty acids play a very important role in reducing autoimmune disease.
 I find that in most cases of autoimmune disease, there is a significant imbalance of fatty acids in the body.

-An elevated omega 6 level compared to omega 3 is significantly associated with systemic inflammation that is indicated in most autoimmune disorders (4).
+An elevated omega 6 level compared to omega 3 is significantly associated with systemic inflammation which is indicated in most autoimmune disorders (4).

 Another really important dietary aspect to focus on is getting healthy fats in general.
 The Standard American Diet is full of problematic fat sources that are highly inflammatory.
 The following graphic is a good summary of which fats are best to include in your diet.